IHE/ITI.MHDS/input/pagecontent/volume-1.md

 ### 1:50.2.2 Consent Manager Option

+The Consent Manager Option requires support of the Authorization Option.
 The Document Registry SHALL be grouped with an [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Resource Server and the [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server in order to enforce simple Permit and Deny access patient specific privacy disclosure consents for Treatment